Call Us Now : (404) 567-5515

 What Kind of Attorney Do I Need?
 Searching for The Best DUI Lawyer Atlanta GA

 After being arrested for DUI in Georgia, the first thing to do it identify an expert on Georgia DUI law through top attorney ratings.
 Look at who is BEHIND the law firm, review each of the trial lawyers’ credentials, and check out the criminal defense attorney who leads the law office.

 Every experienced DUI attorney in the law firm must have full command of DUI laws and possess advanced training in all aspects of successfully challenging the driving under the influence criminal case.
 This includes field sobriety tests, and alcohol breath tests, plus blood tests for alcohol or drugs.

 This successful defense record must include suppressing breath alcohol tests, and knowing every prior appellate decision on the Georgia implied consent law.
 An increasing number of drugged driving cases require that our criminal defense lawyers know how to challenge a GBI blood alcohol or drugs test.
 Being an INSTRUCTOR in the three NHTSA standardized field sobriety tests (SFST) is also necessary.

-The best DUI attorneys in Atlanta, Georgia will offer you a FREE consultation, explain how their criminal attorneys search for a successful defense in your case, and aggressively represent clients to the maximum extent the law allows.
-Limit your search to DUI lawyers who have legitimate lawyer ratings and a history of proven results on knowing how to beat a DUI.
+The best DUI attorneys in Atlanta, Georgia will offer you a FREE lawyer consultation, explain how their criminal attorneys search for a successful defense in your DUI case, and aggressively represent clients to the maximum extent the law allows.
+Limit your search to DUI attorneys who have legitimate lawyer ratings and a history of proven results on knowing how to beat a DUI.
 If we are the criminal defense attorneys for you, ask us about our attorney payment plans.